juergenweb/FrontendForms/README.md

 * GD-Library for CAPTCHA image creation
 * LazyCron

 This module will work without GD-Library too, but you will not be able to use CAPTCHA in this case.
+The security feature that re-renders uploaded images to prevent malicious code from being embedded in them will also not work.

 ## Live examples